 It should be pointed out, though, that not all automated backups are created equally.
 You should ask the provider about two things in particular:

 - Is the backup stored on the same server as my site?

 - Does the backup contain my databases?

-Making sure that the backup is not stored on the same server is essential.
-If your hardware physically malfunctions and has to be replaced, if your backups will also be lost if they’re stored on it!
+Making sure the backup is not stored on the same server is essential.
+If your hardware physically malfunctions and has to be replaced, your backups will also be lost if they’re stored on it!